pycal/DecentPost/README.md

 DecentPost is designed to incentivize Senders, Couriers, and Receivers to transact in trustless shipping arrangements by structuring economic incentives on chain.

 Concretely, our contract implements the ERC721 interface (with help from OpenZeppelin) to allow a Sender to mint a non-fungible Package.
 Metadata regarding the Package is stored on IPFS.
-And we implement a psuedo-State Channel to allow for amnexpedient delivery experience + flexibility in choosing when to commit a transaction.
+And we implement a psuedo-State Channel to allow for an expedient delivery experience + flexibility in choosing when to commit a transaction.

-A Package represents an Offer for Shipment, and the tokens are discoverable on decentralized exchanges or special listing services, or just by listening to the event logs we emit.
+Packages available for pickup are discoverable just by listening to the event logs we emit.

-The views in our React app, excluding the public discovery view, show Packages related to the wallet account signed-in to the web3 provider.

 # Parties